metova/MetovaBase/README.md

 ## License

-ThunderCats is available under the MIT license.
+BaseCamp is available under the MIT license.
 See the LICENSE file for more info.